foc-fun/foc-docs/docs/getting-started/intro.md

 foc.fun consists of several key components:

 1. **Core Engine** - The runtime that manages your application lifecycle
-2. **Modules** - Pluggable components for common blockchain functionality
+2. **Modules** - Plug-and-play components for onchain interaction and development
 3. **SDKs** - Client libraries for interacting with your applications
 4. **Builder** - Visual development tools (WIP)
 5. **Templates** - Ready-to-use application scaffolds (WIP)